 No tipping!

 When in Japan, remember that you do not have to give tips when eating out or taking a taxi.
 When it comes to our list of Japan travel tips, this one will definitely save you time trying to work out what percentage would be considered too low.
 Note that in Japan, the service should always be excellent.
 If for some reason you tried to give one anyway, then your tip could be refused.
+Having said that, if you say to a taxi driver “Keep the change (Otsuri wa irimasen お釣りはいりません)”, most likely the taxi driver will keep the change, so this will be the way to give a taxi driver a tip.

 When is the best time to travel to Japan?

-Japan travel tips most popular times of the year are of course during the cherry blossom season in March to April, and for the magnificent autumn leaves which change colour from October in colder northern regions of Japan to late November for many cities in central Japan.
+Japan travel tips most popular times of the year are of course during the cherry blossom season in March to April, and for the magnificent autumn leaves which change colour from October in colder northern regions of Japan to mid-November for many cities in central Japan.
 If you are planning your itinerary for an upcoming trip, keeping these Japan travel tips in mind will help you make the most of your visit.

 A busy time of the year to avoid in Japan is going to be during Golden Week in May when there are many national holidays and train operators struggle to deal with the capacity of passengers.
 Another time that could be difficult to travel in Japan is the first week of January as this is when Japanese people spend time with their family and many places are closed.
 For more details, read our post of When is the best time to visit Japan.